tensorflow/docs/site/en/tutorials/model_optimization/post_training_quantization.md

 ```

 The saved model available in /tmp/mnist_saved_model/<timestamp> is converted into
-a TFLite model with and without quantized weights, by setting the attribute
+a TensorFlow Lite model with and without quantized weights, by setting the attribute
 post_training_quantize to True and False respectively.

 ```